ydb-platform/benchhelpers/microbenchmarks/grpc_ping/README.md

 * `grpc_ping_server` provided for testing purpose and to debug gRPC performance
 * `grpc_ping_clinet` can be used to ping gRPC layer in YDB or with `grpc_ping_server`.

+Disclaimer: this code is not well polished and is primarily written just to better understand gRPC performance and test some hypotheses.

 ## Dependencies

 - CMake (>= 3.13)